Ein Harod (Meuhad)

 The kibbutz was the home of Yitzhak Tabenkin, one of founders of the United Kibbutz Movement, and was a symbol of the kibbutz collectivist ideology.
 However, in 2009 it began a process of privatization.

 Etymology

 The kibbutz is named after the nearby biblical spring of Ein Harod, known in English as the Well of Harod.
 The kibbutz is close to the site of the crucial battle of Ain Jalut from the year 1260, the first major Mongol defeat in the Middle Ages (Ein Jalut being the Arabic name of the spring).

 History

-The first Kibbutz Movement haggadah created in pre-state Israel was written at the (still united) Kibbutz Ein Harod during the 1930s.
+The first Kibbutz Movement haggadah created in Palestine was written at Kibbutz Ein Harod during the 1930s.

 Kibbutz Ein Harod (Meuhad) was formed in 1952 following an ideological split in the original Kibbutz Ein Harod; Mapai supporters formed Ein Harod (Ihud), whilst Mapam supporters took the name Ein Harod (Meuhad).
 When the ideological rivalry between the movements subsided and the United Kibbutz Movement was established in 1981, both kibbutzim joined the united movement.

 Ein Harod (Meuhad) was established on land which used to belong to the city of Tamra.